vitormicillo/filament-map-picker/README.md

 geo-coordinates with the ease of having the Geoman plugin embedded in the map.

 * Features include:
-   * A Field for Filament-v3 with OpenStreetMap Integration
+   * A Field for Filament-v3 with Leaflet Map Integration
    * Receive Real-time Coordinates Upon Marker Movement Completion
    * Tailor Controls and Marker Appearance to Your Preferences
 * Latest versions of PHP and Filament